* SABMiller, Nestle give weak updates

 By Sudip Kar-Gupta

-European companies weighed on the region's stock markets on
+European companies held back the region's stock markets on

-Tuesday, and the threat of costly sanctions against Russia also
+Tuesday, while the threat of costly sanctions against Russia

 The pan-European FTSEurofirst 300 index, which rose